Rashed200613/BADF-Net/README.md

   <em>Figure 3.
 Internal structure of the fusion and decoding modules — (C) CSBF projects, resizes, and adaptively weights the four BCE outputs into a fused boundary feature B; (D) each adaptive decoder block applies attention-gated skip fusion, boundary-guided gating, and residual refinement.</em>
 </p>

-> **Note:** Place the corresponding figure images (exported from the paper) under `Architecture/` using the filenames referenced above for them to render correctly.

 ### Component-to-Limitation Mapping